 One of the dozen or so towns around the world named after The Patriot.
 Members of the Society were guests of the townsfolk in August 1994.

-The Hampden Historical Societyto which the JHS is affiliated, has a Facebook page here.
+The Hampden Historical Society of Maine USA is affiliated to The John Hampden Society, has a Facebook page here.

 John Hampden’s ancestral home, now owned by a group specialising in support services for the insurance industry, but licenced for weddings.